 Security & Consumer Alerts

-To help protect against fraudulent activity, Citizens Savings Bank and Trust Co. strongly recommends that up-to-date anti-virus, anti-spam and anti-spyware programs be used by individuals.
-Additionally Citizens Savings Bank and Trust Co. strongly recommends keeping your computer updated with the latest Microsoft Windows Security Patches.
+To help protect against fraudulent activity, Citizens Savings Bank and Trust Co. strongly recommends up-to-date anti-virus, anti-spam, anti-spyware and anti-malware programs, as well as your device’s latest Operational System (OS) update.

 7 Tips to Prevent Tax ID Fraud